 ADVANCE: Automatic Data and Video Acquisition for uNderwater monitoring across Coastal Environments

-User group PI: Simone Marini, CNR Istituto di Scienze Marine (CNR-ISMAR), Italy
+User group PIs: Simone Marini, CNR Istituto di Scienze Marine (CNR-ISMAR), Italy; Emanuela Fanelli, Università Politecnica delle Marche, Italy

 Hosting infrastructures: SBI Galway Bay Cabled Observatory, Ireland; UPC Expandable Seafloor Observatory, Spain